coprolit/rpg-rules/tactical-activity-tracking.md

 Misc.
 Static Action | 8+ |
 ____________________________________ | _________ |

-_* Actions with a range of AP can be performed at a penalty of -25 for each AP less than the normal maximum._
+_* Actions with a range of AP can be performed at a penalty of __-25__ for each AP less than the normal maximum._

 ### Cancel action
-During Resolution Phase, a player can cancel any declared actions during his turn before it is resolved.
-(Depending on how stressful the cancelled action was, this may require an Orientation Maneuver ??), giving the penalty of losing his initiative dices the following round.
+During Resolution Phase, a player can cancel any declared `actions` during his turn before it is resolved.
+(Depending on how stressful the cancelled action was, this may require an Orientation Maneuver), giving the penalty of losing his initiative dices the following round.

 ### Conditional Action
-A conditional action is a held action that can be triggered when certain conditions are met later in the round.
+A conditional action is a held `action` that can be triggered when certain conditions are met later in the round.
 The action is resolved if and when the trigger condition occurs (interrupting the triggering action).
 Conditional actions can be held for as long as the character can maintain unbroken concentration, until end of round.
 If the conditional action is never triggered, the action is lost.

 ### Instantaneous actions
-Some actions occur so quickly they are treated as instantaneous (0 AP); the first such action costs 0 AP and is thus a “free” action taking no time during the round, however any further instantaneous actions performed that round take 1 AP each.
+Some `actions` occur so quickly they are treated as instantaneous (0 AP); the first such action costs 0 AP and is thus a "free" action taking no time during the `round`, however any further instantaneous actions performed that `round` take 1 AP each.
 This represents the fact that no action is strictly instantaneous.

 ### Round to Round Actions
-A few actions may require more than 4 AP such as donning or removing armor, or picking a complicated lock.
-These actions take multiple rounds to complete and must usually be performed uninterrupted by other actions (although they may be combined with other actions such as movement).
+A few `actions` may require more than 4 AP such as donning or removing armor, or picking a complicated lock.
+These actions take multiple `rounds` to complete and must usually be performed uninterrupted by other `actions` (although they may be combined with movement).